-As you can see, the chances of your video file being unsupported are slim.
-However, if your video file type isn’t listed above, you will need to re-export it using a supported format.
-Alternatively, you can check out YouTube’s troubleshooter to find out how to convert it.
+If your video file type isn’t listed above, you will need to re-export it using a supported format.
+Alternatively, you can check out YouTube’s troubleshooter for conversion help.

 Log in to your YouTube account.